-In addition, you can use the ConfigSet software provided with your AVC card to save and recall an unlimited number of configurations using a PC running Windows 9x.
-The ConfigSet software also allows you to transport a configuration from one card to another.
+In addition, the user can use the ConfigSet software provided with the AVC card to save and recall an unlimited number of configurations using a PC running Windows.
+The ConfigSet software also allows the user to transport a configuration from one card to another.
 For information on using the ConfigSet utility see section 8.

-For simplicity the following sections of the manual show how to store and recall from Preset 1 only.
+For simplicity, the following sections of the manual explain how to store and recall from Preset 1 only.